virtualsquare/v2glossary/README.md

 ## vudebug (v²)

 ## vudev (v²)

 It's a module of VUOS that allows the virtualization and management of devices in the umvu virtual environment.

 ## vufs (v²)

 ## vufuse (v²)

 It's a module of VUOS.
 It allows the `mount` operation of FUSE file systems in the umvu virtual environment.

+## vuname (v²)

+## vunet (v²)

+## VUOS (v²)

+## vustack (v²)

+## vusu (v²)

+It works like the `su` command, but in a VUOS virtual environment.

+See:

+    unrealuidgid

 ## vu\_insmod (v²)

-It allows for the loading of a module to support some type of virtualization.
+It loads a module in a VUOS partial virtual machine to support some type of virtualization.
 Can be launched from a process virtualized by umvu.

-For example, suppose you want to virtualize file system mounting.
-You would use, for example in a virtualized istance of xterm, the following command
+For example, in a shell running inside a umvu session the following command

     vu_insmod vufuse

+loads the vufuse module, allowing the mounting of vufuse file systems.

 ## vu\_lsmod (v²)

 It allows the user of a virtualized process to see which modules have been loaded so far.

 See:

     vu_insmod

-## vuname (v²)

-## vunet (v²)

-## VUOS (v²)

 ## vu\_rmmod (v²)